How to create labels in Microsoft word 2003 using mail merge wizard?

 b.
 Click on the Insert button

 Note: The fields will be entered onto the label in the order you select and insert them.
-They will be added without any spaces or line breaks - these can be added in once all the fields have been added to the label
+They will be added without any spaces or line breaks - these can be added in once all the fields have been added to the label4.
+When all fields have been added to the label, click the Close button

 5. Add spaces and line breaks between the fields on your label by clicking between the field names and using the spacebar or Enter key